Lama Hamandi

 Biography

-Lama Hamandi is an associate teaching professor in the Khoury College of Computer Sciences at Northeastern University, based in Silicon Valley and Oakland.
+Lama Hamandi is an associate teaching professor at the Khoury College of Computer Sciences at Northeastern University, based in Silicon Valley.
+As the course lead for “Algorithms” across the Northeastern network, she teaches a variety of graduate courses, including Algorithms, Data Structures, Computer Networking, Computer Systems, and Parallel Data Processing.

 Recent publications